RomagnaMarco/GoogleCyberSecurityCertificate/II. Play it Safe: Manage Security Risks/Module_3_Notes.md

 - **Server logs:** A record of events related to services such as websites, emails, or file shares.
 It includes actions such as login, password, and username requests.

 **SIEM Tools:** Used to analyze log data to monitor critical activities.

+# SIEM dashboards

+SIEM tools can be used to create dashboards.
+SIEM dashboards help security analysts quickly acess their security information as charts, graphs, or tables.
+These dashboards can analysts see outliers and unusual behavoir easier.
+Metrics: key technical attributes, such as response time, availability, and failure rate are used to aossess the performance  of a software application.